-The Supporting Veterans in STEM Careers Act expands the scope of various federal programs and grants to promote the involvement of veterans in science, technology, engineering, and mathematics (STEM) and computer science education.
+The Supporting Veterans in STEM Careers Act (introduced as S 153, 116th Congress) expands the scope of various federal programs and grants to promote the involvement of veterans in science, technology, engineering, and mathematics (STEM) and computer science education.
 The bill particularly directs the National Science Foundation (NSF) through its various programs and activities to encourage veterans to pursue STEM and computer science careers.
 To achieve that goal, the bill modifies the following NSF programs to include consideration of veterans:

 The bill further directs NSF to create a report to Congress on how NSF intends to enhance its outreach to veterans, both through leveraging existing programs and by better tracking veterans’ participation in NSF research and education programs.
 Likewise, the NSF’s National Science Board would have to annually report on any “available and relevant data” regarding veterans in science and engineering careers or education programs.